-Pennsylvania-based Franklin Mint Federal Credit Union (FMFCU) raised the rate on its 36-month CD to 3.36% APY last week.
-FMFCU also introduced a limited-time 6-month Certificate Special (2.50% APY).
+Pennsylvania-based Franklin Mint Federal Credit Union (FMFCU) added 160 bps to its 48-month Certificate this week, more than doubling the APY to 3.00%.
 The minimum opening deposit is $500, with no stated balance cap.
-The 36-month Youth CD (for members under 18 years of age) earns the same 3.36% APY, but can be opened with a $250 minimum deposit.
+The 48-month Youth Certificate (for members under 18 years of age) earns the same 3.00% APY, but can be opened with a $250 minimum deposit.

 The CD is also available as an IRA (Traditional, Roth, CESA), earning the same APY with the same funding requirements.